Cuban exile Carlos Alberto Montaner analyses the role Latin America, and its populist regimes, play in international politics.

 The benefits, paradoxically, can be seen in the sad case of Venezuela.
 When Maduro threatens the US or Spain and blurts out random atrocities nobody cares.
 We should be thankful for this.
 Nobody listens to him.
 He doesn’t count.
 He is barely perceived.
 He is a two-bit dictator and that bothers him.

-The downside is that no enemy is small, let alone a Colombian big guy that is 2 meters high and weights 130 kilos.
+The downside is that no enemy is small, let alone a Colombian big guy that is 2 meters high and weighs 130 kilos.
 Like Panamanians, given to nautical metaphors, say there’s no more profitable attitude than “navegar con bandera de pendejo” (sailing with the flag of a jerk).

 Nobody can deny that Maduro wanders around the world exploiting his vaguely incompetent persona as a folkloric man that speaks to birds.
 But he does much more than speaking the language of feathered creatures and twist grammar: he sponsors drug lords, he grants illegal passports and he is an ally to Iran, the FARC and Islamic terrorists while in his country he encourages the biggest wave of corruption it has ever seen.